MichaelSinz/ArguBash/README.md

 ### How Tab Completion Works

 The ArguBASH tab completion system is designed to automatically detect and provide completions for any script using the ArguBASH pattern.
-Here's how it works:
+Both Bash and Zsh completion mechanisms follow similar principles but with different implementations.

+#### Bash Completion Mechanism

+The Bash completion system works as follows:

 1. **Script Detection**: When you type a command and press Tab, the completion function:
    - Checks if the command exists as a file